ansible-community/antsibull-nox/docs/config-file.md

   Whether to run `pylint`.

 * `pylint_rcfile: str | os.PathLike | None` (default `None`):
-  Allows to specify a config file.
+  Specifies a config file for `pylint`.
-  Use a relative path to `noxfile.py`.
+  Use a path relative to `noxfile.py`.
-  Note that right now antsibull-nox will not supply any default config file, but this might change in the future.
+  Note that antsibull-nox does not currently supply a default config file, but this might change in the future.

 * `pylint_modules_rcfile: str | os.PathLike | None` (default `None`):
-  Allows to specify a config file for modules, module utils, and the associated unit tests.
+  Specifies a config file for `pylint`  for modules, module utils, and the associated unit tests.
   If not specified but `pylint_rcfile` is specified, `pylint_rcfile` will be used for these files.
-  Use a relative path to `noxfile.py`.
+  Use a path relative to `noxfile.py`.
-  Note that right now antsibull-nox will not supply any default config file, but this might change in the future.
+  Note that antsibull-nox does not currently supply a default config file, but this might change in the future.

 * `pylint_package: str` (default `"pylint"`):